geraldspreer/the-maker/README.md

-This is the 1.6 release of "TheMaker".
 The maker is a Content Management System (CMS) for websites.
 The Maker is running on your local computer and after you made your changes you are publishing via FTP.

 All that is required is some webspace with FTP access.

-TheMaker is developed for OS X but should run on Linux and Windows as well.
+TheMaker is developed for Mac OSX but should will on Linux and Windows as well.

 We hope you have a pleasant experience using the maker.
 If you have any feedback you are welcome to contact us at [info at makercms dot org] .